 Once she was given a bed at Father Joe’s Villages, Elizabeth’s health became the main priority for her and her caseworkers.
 She began visiting regularly with the Medical Specialists at the Village Health Center who consistently made sure that her Coumadin, a blood thinner for those with heart problems, was filled.

 The Village Health Center provides integrated physical and behavioral healthcare, including a full spectrum of primary care, pediatrics, psychiatry, dental care and more.

 Elizabeth found comfort with the doctors at the clinic who made her feel like a priority.

 “Many of us who are homeless were in a respectable place at one time.
 The last thing you want is a doctor who makes you feel like you aren’t worth it.”

 The Village doctors referred her to a Cardiologist, an Ear, Nose and Throat Specialist to assist with her partial deafness and a Gastrointestinal Doctor for gallstones she was suffering.

-Elizabeth eventually became settled in a home of her own, until she was terminated from the job Father Joe’s Villages had gotten for her due to her health problems.
+Elizabeth eventually became settled in a home of her own, until she was separated from the job Father Joe’s Villages had gotten for her due to her health problems.
 Elizabeth became increasingly short of breath and could not stand for long periods of time.
-The Cardiologist she was referred to by the Village Family Health Center discovered that Elizabeth would need another heart surgery due to suffering from an aneurysm and heart failure.
+A Cardiologist she was referred to discovered that Elizabeth would need another heart surgery due to suffering from an aneurysm and heart failure.
 Her landlord was unsympathetic to her health problems and evicted her when she found out Elizabeth had been let go from her job.

 Dental Clinic Care Creates New Smiles